theraot/Theraot/readme.md

   - can be built for .NET 2.0, 3.0, 3.5, 4.0 and 4.5 with the help of conditional compilation to keep only the required code for the particular version.
   - includes code from HashBucket (another project of mine).
   - includes (among others) the following types to be used in old versions of .NET back to .NET 2.0:
+    - System.Action: Done
     - System.Collections.Concurrent: Work in progress
     - System.Collections.Generic.HashSet: Done
     - System.Collections.Generic.SortedSet: Done
-    - System.Collections.StructuralComparison: Done
     - System.Collections.Linq: Nearly Done [Mostly taken from Mono]
     - System.Collections.Linq.Expressions: Nearly Done [Mostly taken from Mono]
+    - System.Collections.ObjectModel.ReadOnlyDictionary : Done
+    - System.Collections.StructuralComparison: Done
+    - System.Func: Done
+    - System.IObservable: Done
+    - System.IObserver: Done
+    - System.Lazy: Done
     - System.Numerics: Done [Taken from Mono]^1
     - System.Runtime.CompilerServices.DynamicAttribute: Done
     - System.Runtime.CompilerServices.ExtensionAttribute: Done
     - System.Therading.ThreadLocal: Done
     - System.Threading.Tasks: Planned
-    - System.Action: Done
-    - System.Func: Done
-    - System.IObservable: Done
-    - System.IObserver: Done
-    - System.Lazy: Done
     - System.Tuple: Done
   - uses less than 1MB in disk
   - keeps a consistent code style in the whole code^2